lyhistory/lyhistory.github.io/docs/vuepress/docs/software/programming/webdev/ecommerce.md

 You can either create and edit the wp-config.php file yourself, or you can skip this step and let WordPress try to do this itself when you run the installation script (step 5). (you’ll still need to tell WordPress your database information).

 (For more extensive details, and step by step instructions for creating the configuration file and your secret key for password security, please see [Editing wp-config.php](https://developer.wordpress.org/advanced-administration/wordpress/wp-config/)).

+## Troubleshooting

+?# Could not retrieve order.

+changed the Paypal button styles from the default yellow to the white and it seems to have worked!